necolas/jekyll-boilerplate/README.md

 ### _config.yml

 This is where you will be putting your Jekyll configuration options.
-If this file is omitted Jekyll will use its defualts to build your site.
+If this file is omitted Jekyll will use its defaults to build your site.
 You can find the configuration options and default configuration [here](https://github.com/mojombo/jekyll/wiki/configuration).